shakeel-faiz/FF/005/quicktime.md

 ## What is QuickTime?

 QuickTime is a multimedia architecture developed by [Apple][1].
 It supports various functions such as playing, streaming, encoding and transcoding digital media, including video, audio and images.
-It also includes QuickTime Player, a built-in media player application for [macOS][2], which was previously available for Windows as well.
+It also includes QuickTime Player, a built-in media player application for [macOS][2], which was previously available for [Windows][6] as well.

 QuickTime was introduced in **1991**, at a time when playing digital videos directly on a computer was groundbreaking.